VedantKh/personal/src/routes/experience/+page.md

   description="My entrepreneurial journey - From founding Hazel and raising $2M at 19 to building voice-first AI applications for real estate."
 />

+# Friends and Family

+Built a community of builders at Stanford and raised $200k to give out in grants.
+Here are my [thoughts](https://friendsandfam.xyz/manifesto) about why this is important, and these are some [projects](https://vedantkhanna.notion.site/Projects-2398828bbc3d809fa5b6eda4ba88b539?source=copy_link).

 # Hazel

 I was cofounder and CEO of Hazel.
 Raised $2M when I was 19, and hired